3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Goose wall mural street art in Praga neighborhood in Warsaw, Poland

-On the east bank of the Vistula River – directly across from the Old Town – is the edgy-and-soon-to-be-hipster Praga neighborhood.
+On the east bank of the Vistula River – directly across from the Old Town – is the edgy and hipster Praga neighborhood.
 Praga has a long history of being filled with factories and block apartments, attracting Warsaw’s working-class.
-However, since the end of communist rule, the district has seen some changes.
-Artists have moved into the hood – leaving their mark in the form of wall murals – and shabby chic cafes and alternative museums have opened.
+However, since the end of communist rule, the district has seen some significant changes.
+Artists have moved into the hood – leaving their mark in the form of wall murals – and shabby chic cafes and alternative museums have opened to compliment the scene.

-Take a walk through Praga and search for street art while making your way to the Neon Museum – an awesome collection of vintage neon signs from around the city – located in SOHO Factory.
-Before catching Tram #13 or #26 back to the Old Town, stop into the popular W Oparach Absurdu bar for a drink.
+Take a walk through Praga and search for street art while making your way to SOHO Factory and the Neon Museum – an awesome collection of vintage neon signs from around Warsaw during the Cold War.
+Before catching Tram #13 or #26 back to the Old Town, consider stopping into the popular W Oparach Absurdu for a beverage.

 Old Town Warsaw At Night

-Retrace your steps through the Old Town – but this time, at night.
-The historic center is beautiful in daylight, but even more so under the glow of streetlamps.
-Choose a traditional restaurant for a meal of pierogies (we recommend Pierogarnia na Bednarskiej – no table service, no alcohol, only open until 8:00pm, but incredibly delicious and local), then end the night with a craft beer at Same Krafty.
+Retrace your steps through the Old Town – but this time at night.
+The historic center of Warsaw is beautiful in daylight, but even more so under the glow of streetlamps.
+Choose a traditional restaurant for a meal of pierogies (we recommend GOŚCINIEC Polskie Pierogi or Gospoda pod Zygmuntem), then end the night with a craft beer at Same Krafty.

 Pro Tip: Same Krafty has two locations across the street from one another.
 Both are fabulous, so choose based on available seating and current tap list.